InfuseAI/primehub-site/docs/quickstart/secret-pull-image.md

 ---
 id: secret-pull-image
-title: Pull secret for GitLab
+title: Pull Secret for GitLab
 ---

+**Secret**, is a credential for proper permissions on repositories or registries.

-## Add a secret for pulling an image on GitLab registry
+## Add a image pull-secret

 This quickstart describes how we have/add a secret dedicated to pull an image from GitLab on PrimeHub.